natanalt/MunchExplorer/README.md

 goes for the hexdumps, which generate large strings, many times larger than the raw nodes themselves.

+Also the source code is a mess, I really don't care.

 ## Tree generation
 The generated tree that can be seen on the sidebar is generated automatically based on each nodes' content.
 If a node contains what seems to be valid child hierarchy